 2025 SEPA rulebooks

-Comply with the 2025 SEPA rulebooks with Numeral
+Comply with the 2025 SEPA rulebooks with Mambu Payments (formerly Numeral)

-SEPA rulebooks apply to all direct and indirect participants to SEPA schemes.
+The 2025 SEPA rulebooks apply to all direct and indirect participants in SEPA schemes.

 Hybrid postal address